Default header image

 Storied Lives Discussion Sessions – November 22-29 2023

-The Storied Lives project will be holding group listening sessions for their podcast series, Storied Lives: Shifting Perspectives on Poverty.
-Created through a joint research project by the Guelph and Wellington Task Force for Poverty Elimination and the University of Guelph’s Community Engaged Scholarship Institute and Live Work Well Research Centre, this project encourages members of the public to learn more about the causes of poverty by amplifying the voices of those experiencing poverty.
+For this event, the Storied Lived project team held various group listening sessions for their podcast series, Storied Lives: Shifting Perspectives on Poverty.
+This project, and subsequent podcast were started by a joint research project by the Guelph and Wellington Task Force for Poverty Elimination and the University of Guelph’s Community Engaged Scholarship Institute and Live Work Well Research Centre.
+The goal of this project is to encourage members of the public to learn more about the causes of poverty by amplifying the voices of those experiencing poverty.

 Continue Reading Storied Lives Discussion Sessions – November 22-29 2023